 The sweat lodge ceremony is conducted in four rounds, Small Buck explained.
 In the first round a little water is sprinkled on the rocks, followed by pouring on four dippers of water, and then raising the door.
 The second round, seven dippers full are poured, and the door raised.
 The third round, ten are poured and the door is raised.
 "The number poured on the last round, Small Buck said, "depends on Sacred Raven.
 Any number can be poured and represents infinity, so the number ending the ceremony is uncounted."

 I bit my lip to keep from telling him how little I wanted to know any of this.
 "Each time the door is raised a prayer or wish is spoken.
-It is common for the men in the sweat lodge to tell a dream and then finish the dream telling with words such as, 'May we progress to that day' or make a wish such as, 'May we see the next spring, the next season'".
+It is common for the men in the sweat lodge to tell a dream and then finish the dream telling with words such as, 'May we progress to that day' or make a wish such as, 'May we see the next spring, the next season'"."When it is done, Sacred Raven will tell Red Sky that all is well and we will leave the lodge.
+If something goes wrong...."Small Buck trailed off with a shrug.
+He didn't have to remind me that if there was a problem, the Sioux Shaman would sanction all of us quicker than nuking a plague site.

 I have to say that the next three days were the longest in my life.
 I kept myself busy rebuilding the bikes or making other mechanical repairs for the people, but the sweat lodge, and the whole valley, was always on my mind.
 Now, don't get me wrong, it wasn't just that it might mean the end of us- sure, that was part of it, but it was mostly about not belonging in a holy place.
 Spirit world/religious stuff gives me the willies to begin with.
 Compound it with a chance at a dirt nap if something outta my control goes wrong and then put it in the hands of a racist misanthrope and you can kiss a sound night's sleep goodbye.
 Who's the racist, you ask?
 The spell worm that Sacred Raven wanted for backup.
 Red Sky.
 Charmer had only marginal use for the members of his own tribe, less for his nation, less than that for the "sharp people" (his name for the crow) none for non- native people and less than that for orks.
 I thought I couldn't get any lower on the list until he started bitching about those who "pollute their bodies with metal".